CBN Announces New Deadline for PoS Geo-Fencing Compliance

 Read also

-The apex bank said the 600% increase in the operational radius for PoS terminals will provide operators with greater flexibility, improve monitoring of terminal usage, and help reduce fraud risks while preserving the original objective of the policy.
+The apex bank explained that the 600% increase in the operational radius for PoS terminals will provide operators with greater flexibility, improve monitoring of terminal usage, and help reduce fraud risks while preserving the original objectives of the policy.

 What to know about geo-fencing

-The geo-fencing initiative, an undertaking aimed at reinforcing the regulator’s oversight of the country's rapidly expanding digital payment system, stipulates that the PoS terminals would only function in designated, agreed upon locations; therefore, allowing regulators and banks to keep a better track of the machines and thus reducing cases of financial crime such as fraud, identity theft, etc.
+The geo-fencing initiative is aimed at reinforcing the regulator’s oversight of the country's rapidly expanding digital payment system.
+It stipulates that each PoS terminal will only function within a designated, agreed-upon location.
+This allows regulators and banks to keep a better track of the machines, thereby reducing cases of financial crimes such as fraud and identity theft.

 In August 2025, the CBN issued a directive to commercial banks, microfinance banks, mobile money operators and other licensed participants in Nigeria’s payments ecosystem, mandating full migration to the ISO 20022 payment messaging standard by October 31, 2025, BusinessDay reports.